radionets-project/pyvisgen/docs/user-guide/examples_tutorials/ideal_interferometer.md

 # Simulating an Ideal Radio Interferometer

-In radio interferometry an ideal an ideal radio interferometer is assumed to provide full $(u,v)$ coverage for a given resolution.
+In radio interferometry, an ideal radio interferometer is assumed to provide full $(u,v)$ coverage for a given resolution.
 We have implemented a method in the {class}`~pyvisgen.simulation.observation.Observation` class that allows the simulation of such an interferometer; mostly relying on